 The University Writing Program (UWP) employs a large number of TAs from a wide range of disciplines and provides pedagogical training for graduate students.
-Overall, the number of TAs has been trending upward and importantly this support serves a wider range of departments as it grows (Figure 8).
+Overall, the number of TAs has been trending upward and importantly this support serves a wider range of departments as it grows (Figure 12).

-Figure 8: TA Support and Number of Departments Served
+Figure 12: TA Support and Number of Departments Served

 - The UWP also provides instructional training and support through the 301 and 302 practicums.
 These courses provide graduate students with direct mentoring and support as they teach.
 Practicums incorporate pedagogical readings and direct application of theory as TAs develop activities, assignments, and portions of the syllabi for their final English 1C course. - TAs can take on a variety of roles through the UWP, working in first-year, developmental, and writing across the curriculum courses.
 They can take on leadership roles as associate directors and teaching fellows who provide peer mentoring and support.
-This valuable experience has led directly to full time academic employment for almost all of our associate directors. - Career Center launched the R'Professional Career Pathways website, in partnership with Graduate Division, Graduate Student Association, and Alumni Careers (2019) - Career Center office created a Graduate Student Career Specialist position.
+This valuable experience has led directly to full time academic employment for almost all of our associate directors. - The Teaching Assistant Development Program (TADP) in Graduate Division provides pedagogical training for graduate students.
+The required New TA Orientation reaches approximately 500-600 TAs each year in Fall and Winter daylong orientations.
+TADP also hosts 5-8 quarterly workshops on pedagogical topics and runs the University Teaching Certificate program, which is a two-quarter, fourcredit competitive program providing advanced training in teaching at the college level.
+All of these offerings are open to graduate students in all departments, including students in professional schools.